-This 2020 guide brings together information, tips, and tools to deliver effective, engaging online (and hybrid) education for farm and ranch women on topics related to farm viability, resilience, and conservation.
+This guide brings together information, tips, and tools to deliver effective, engaging online (and hybrid) education for farm and ranch women on topics related to farm viability, resilience, and conservation.
+It was developed through a partnership between American Farmland Trust and University of Vermont Extension.
+The Sustainable Agriculture Research and Education Program published it in early 2022 as part of its technical bulletin series.

 The guide has six sections: